strawberry-graphql/strawberry/docs/guides/federation.md

 Strawberry supports [Apollo Federation][1] out of the box, that means that you can create services using Strawberry and federate them via Apollo Gateway.

-> _NOTE_: we don’t have a gateway server, you’d need to always use the Apollo
+> _NOTE_: we don’t have a gateway server, you’ll still need to use the Apollo
 > Gateway for this.

 Apollo Federation allows you to combine multiple GraphQL APIs into one.
 This can